garvin6372/property-listing/SUPABASE_INTEGRATION.md

 # Supabase Integration Guide

-This document explains how Supabase has been integrated into the Skyline Property Listing application.
+This document explains how Supabase has been integrated into the Skyvera Property Listing application.

 ## Overview